-120. A section 128 direction prohibits or restricts a person from taking part in the management of an independent school, including academies and free schools.
-A person who is prohibited is unable to participate in any management of an independent school such as:
+124. A section 128 direction prohibits or restricts a person from taking part in the management of an independent school, including academies and free schools.
+A person

-&lt;sup>48 Section 9, Safeguarding Vulnerable Groups Act 2006.
+&lt;sup>47 Section 9, Safeguarding Vulnerable Groups Act 2006.

-&lt;sup>49 Section 7, Safeguarding Vulnerable Groups Act 2006.
+&lt;sup>48 Section 7, Safeguarding Vulnerable Groups Act 2006.